 Eager to protect their championship title, the Flyers put up 51 wins in the 1974-75 season, again taking first place in their division.
 In a fashion similar to the year before, the Flyers swept the Maple Leafs in round one before advancing past the New York Islanders in a seven game semifinal.
 Defending the Cup against the Buffalo Sabres, the Flyers prevailed in six games to become back to back champions of hockey.

 Four more Stanley Cup Finals appearances for the team would yield no more championships.
-The Flyers head into the 2017-2018 season hungry for a third title.
-Despite great play from amazing stars in Philadelphia, the Cup drought continues.
+The Flyers headed into the 2018-2019 season hungry for a third title.
+Despite great play over the years from some amazing stars in Philadelphia, the Cup drought continues.

-Hoping to earn a playoff berth and put the 39-33-10 record of last year behind them, the Flyers forge a new future in Philadelphia, while paying homage to legends of the past including Bobby Clarke, Bernie Parent, Bill Barber, Mark Howe, Eric Lindros, Brian Propp, Ron Hextall, John LeClair, and Rick MacLeish.
+Earning a playoff berth with a record of 42-26-14 last season, the Flyers were eliminated in the first round by Pittsburgh.
+They are hard at work in Philadelphia again, while paying homage to legends of the past including Bobby Clarke, Bernie Parent, Bill Barber, Mark Howe, Eric Lindros, Brian Propp, Ron Hextall, John LeClair, and Rick MacLeish.
 Click here for more information about the Philadelphia Flyers.